Interpretable representation learning of quantum data enabled by probabilistic variational autoencoders: Training details

 In this section, we provide additional details on the training of the dVAE and the cpVAE.
 The training dynamics of both VAEs on the NNN-TFIM and LR-TFIM are presented in \cref{fig:NNNTFIM_training} and \cref{fig:LRTFIM_training}, respectively.
 We show the evolution of the reconstruction loss $\mathcal{L}_{\mathrm{reconstr.}}$ and the logarithm of the latent variances $\log \sigma_i$ output by the encoder.

 For the dVAE, the reconstruction loss corresponds to the mean squared error (MSE).
 Across both spin models, this loss decreases rapidly in the early training stages and subsequently plateaus.
 This typically indicates that the model has insufficient capacity or expressivity to fully learn the data distribution \cite{smith2018disciplinedapproachneuralnetwork}.
 In our case, as shown in the main text, this model was not able to approximate the quantum probability distribution and capture the correlations.

-As discussed in the main text, in order to ensure a fair comparison between the dVAE and cpVAE, the dVAE was trained without KL regularization.
-Additionally, its latent dimension was fixed to match the expected number of relevant latent factors, as found by the cpVAE and previously known for the presented benchmark cases.
-Under these conditions, we observe that the variances $\log \sigma_i$ decrease rapidly for both spin models (see more about this below).
+In order to ensure a fair comparison between the dVAE and cpVAE, the dVAE was trained without KL regularization.
+Its latent dimension was fixed to match the expected number of relevant latent factors, as found by the cpVAE and previously known for the presented benchmark cases.
+Under these conditions, we observe that the variances $\log \sigma_i$ decrease rapidly for both spin models.

+When training without KL regularization and restricting the latent dimension, our goal is to design the fairest possible comparison between the dVAE and the proposed cpVAE.
+As discussed in the main text, the main purpose of the KL divergence term is to minimize the number of active neurons in the latent space to create a minimal representation of the input data.
+This is the main challenge in VAE training and typically depends on good hyperparameterisation of the weights in~\cref{eq:final_loss}.

+With the proposed approach, this objective (learning a minimal latent representation) is achieved directly by constraining the latent dimensionality of the dVAE.
+Introducing the KL term would impose additional constraints on the latent space of the dVAE and could reduce the expressiveness of the latent representation.
+Furthermore, tuning the KL weight introduces additional hyperparameters, which complicates the comparison and risks introducing bias in favor of one model.
+By avoiding the KL term, we consider the 'best possible' scenario for the dVAE, which still fails to match the representation power of the cpVAE.

+Meanwhile, the KL term, and more importantly, its TC decomposition (see~\cref{eq:TC}), helps the model find more interpretable representations by promoting uncorrelated latent neurons, a feature commonly known as disentanglement.
+However, it should be noted that the aim here is not to compare the structure of the latent representations, but rather to demonstrate that the dVAE cannot learn parts of the phase space due to its deterministic nature, in contrast to the cpVAE.

 For the cpVAE, the reconstruction loss corresponds to the first term in \cref{eq:final_loss}.
 During training, this loss exhibits a rapid initial decrease followed by a more gradual decline, accompanied by small fluctuations characteristic of stochastic mini-batch optimization.
 The evolution of the logarithmic variances $\log \sigma_i$ for the five latent neurons is also displayed.
 In the case of the NNN-TFIM, the model selectively activates a single latent neuron, indicated by a decrease in its $\log \sigma_i$, while effectively suppressing the remaining neurons by driving their variances close to zero.
 This behavior reflects a sparsity in the learned latent representation, consistent with the existence of a dominant underlying feature in the data.
 For the LR-TFIM, the model retains two active latent neurons.
 Notably, the activation of the second latent neuron occurs after approximately one epoch of training, enabling the model to further reduce the reconstruction loss.
 This dynamic reflects the model's ability to progressively allocate capacity as needed to capture increasingly complex structure in the data.